vincentondeng/vincent-ondeng.github.io/_pages/about.md

 I’m passionate about **creating impact** through data-driven solutions.
 From **predicting floods** to assessing the health impacts of extreme weather, I thrive on turning challenges into opportunities. 🌱

 Currently, I’m diving deeper into the world of **infectious disease modeling** through my master’s program in Mathematical Sciences.
-My work centers around **malaria modeling** and exploring innovative ways to support public health systems in **low- and middle-income countries**.
+My work centers around innovative ways to support public health systems in **low- and middle-income countries**.

 ---